JohnLonginotto/SeQC/README.md

 # SeQC

+*** SeQC is still very much in the pre-Alpha stage of development.
+A lot has changed over the last year since the videos you may have seen on vimeo (vimeo.com/123508180), and i'm currently in the process of updating the website code to match the new database structure.
+Fortunately the database-creation side of things is fairly locked-in.
+The only change still planned for the Python code is a --writebam argument that will let you create a new BAM based on some modular criteria.
+The idea would be to look at the subpopulation of reads in the browser, and from that generate a --writeout command to capture just those reads in a new .bam file, greatly simplifying the process of filtering a file. ***

+There are a lot of new ideas for the website too, including sharing QC stats over the internet, running SeQC without any data of your own, and

 SeQC is a "quality-control analysis" tool.

 Most QC tools return reports, where the input data has either passed or failed the tool's QC tests.